 About Cisco Threat Grid Appliance

 The Cisco Threat Grid appliance provides safe and highly secure on-premises advanced malware analysis, with deep threat analytics and content.
-A Threat Grid Appliance provides the complete Threat Grid malware analysis platform, installed on a Cisco Threat Grid M5 Appliance server (v2.7.2 and later).
+A Threat Grid Appliance provides the complete Threat Grid malware analysis platform, installed on a single UCS server: Cisco UCS C220-M3 (TG5000) or Cisco UCS C220 M4 (TG5400).
 It empowers organizations operating under various compliance and policy restrictions, to submit malware samples to the appliance.

 Many organizations that handle sensitive data, such as banks and health services, must follow various regulatory rules and guidelines that do not allow certain types of files, such as malware artifacts, to be sent outside of the network for malware analysis.
-By maintaining a Cisco Threat Grid Appliance on-premises, organizations can send suspicious documents and files to it to be analyzed without leaving the network.
+By maintaining a Cisco Threat Grid Appliance on-premises, organizations are able to send suspicious documents and files to it to be analyzed without leaving the network.

 With a Threat Grid Appliance, security teams can analyze all samples using proprietary and highly secure static and dynamic analysis techniques.
 The appliance correlates the analysis results with hundreds of millions of previously analyzed malware artifacts, to provide a global view of malware attacks and campaigns, and their distributions.
 A single sample of observed activity and characteristics can quickly be correlated against millions of other samples to fully understand its behaviors within an historical and global context.
 This ability helps security teams to effectively defend the organization against threats and attacks from advanced malware.